-- Scale: Most bot mitigation approaches include an appliance component that is designed with HTTP POST transaction capacities in mind and as such, cannot scale or require significant oversizing to handle all site/domain traffic especially for medium to large sites.
+- Scale: Most bot mitigation approaches cannot scale or require significant oversizing to handle all site/domain traffic especially for medium to large sites.

-- Efficacy: The emphasis on HTTP POST to send device fingerprinting logic means that they will miss the majority of the attack signals emanating from an HTTP GET.
+- Efficacy: The emphasis on HTTP POST to send device fingerprinting logic means that they will miss most of the attack signals emanating from an HTTP GET.

-Our award-winning Application Security Platform (ASP) uses CQAI, a patented machine learning analytics engine to automatically analyze and profile all the transactions hitting your web, mobile and API-based applications.
+By employing analysis powered by artificial intelligence and machine learning, API Spartan can analyze incoming traffic to detect even hard-to-spot business logic abuses hitting your web, mobile and API-based applications.
 This architectural approach eliminates the need for application instrumentation and provides you with the insight and intelligence to detect and prevent automated bot attacks and application vulnerability exploits targeting your public facing applications.
-Deployed as a Docker-based, software-only application, Cequence ASP scales easily to address capacity demands and it can be deployed in the data center, the cloud or a hybrid environment.

-- Discover: Deployed in front of your public-facing applications, typically the DMZ, CQAI analyzes ALL transactions for ALL applications paths being used by clients.
-This allows us to correlate information across the entire application tier, tracking user and device behavior across the entire site.
-This means we have complete visibility into all of the potential scraping targets – web, mobile and API-based – within your domain.
+- Deployed in front of your public-facing applications, typically the DMZ, analyzes ALL transactions for ALL applications paths being used by clients.
+This allows us to correlate information across the entire application tier, tracking user and device access and behavior across the entire site.
+This means we have complete visibility into all the potential scraping targets – web, mobile and API-based – within your domain.

-- Detect: Our software-based approach allows the deployment to be sized for your environment, but also easily scale to address any spikes in transaction volume.
-This means we are able to analyze both the HTTP GET and HTTP POST methods across the entire application tier, detecting clusters of common/repeated behavior indicative of scraping, independent of geo-location, IP and device information presented by the clients.
+- The Cequence UAP software-based approach enables deployments to be sized for your environment, but also easily scale to address any spikes in transaction volume.
+This means we can analyze both the HTTP GET and HTTP POST methods across the entire application tier, detecting clusters of common/repeated behavior indicative of scraping, independent of geo-location, IP and device information presented by the clients.
 Since our approach does not require application instrumentation, there is zero performance impact to the actual application from scraping detection.

-One of our social media customers is processing over 1 billion transactions per day to prevent Account Take Overs (ATO), Fake Account Creation and Reputation Bombing (fake likes, fake comments, etc.).
-This customer always suspected that they had a scraping problem, but had no visibility into it.
-Like most social media sites, they allowed search engine and social network crawlers to crawl their site.
-Using our platform, CQAI was able to uncover competitive scraping from China hiding among legitimate crawlers.
+One of our social media customers is processing over one billion transactions per day to prevent account take overs (ATO), and fake account creation and reputation bombing involving fake likes and fake comments.
+This customer always suspected that they had a scraping problem but had no visibility into it.
+Like most web pages and social media sites, they allowed search engine and social network crawlers to crawl their site.
+Using API Spartan, the customer was able to uncover competitive scraping from China hiding among legitimate crawlers.
 These competitive scraping bots were using the same toolkits and common libraries as the legitimate crawlers, down to the same User-Agent strings in their requests, so they appeared to be legitimate crawlers.
-CQAI was able to split the (legitimate) crawlers from the (competitive) scrapers and generate a unique bot fingerprint that allowed this customer to block the attack, even as the bad actors changed IP addresses and other request parameters.
+With API Spartan the customer was able to split the (legitimate) crawlers from the (competitive) scrapers and generate a unique bot fingerprint that allowed this customer to block the attack, even as the bad actors changed IP addresses and other request parameters.